yoember/yoember.github.io/index.md

 If you would like to know about new blog updates, please [follow me on twitter](http://twitter.com/zoltan_nz).

-Check out my new tutorial in this repo's README, work in progress: [Product App](https://github.com/zoltan-nz/product-app)
+Check out my new tutorial in the following GitHub repository's README, work in progress: [Product App](https://github.com/zoltan-nz/product-app)

 ## Contributors